chalonlubin/midnight-match/README.md

 # Midnight Match

-A Halloween themed matching game
+A Halloween themed matching game - _refactor is WIP on seperate branch._

----

-** In progress, refactoring on another branch: utilize OOP, jQuery, SCSS, and calls the rick and morty API to populate random images instead of static imagaes.
-Will also edit landing page to match new theme. **

----

-### To Run
+[demo](https://chalonlubin.github.io/midnight-match/) Deployed with Github pages.

+## 🧐 Motivation & Challenges

+> This was my second ever project, the original code is poorly written.
+I have since started to refactor to utilize OOP on another branch other than main, utilizing an API to populate the images.
+I enjoyed this project when I first attempted it, and I have also enjoyed the refactor.
+Games are a great way to build skills in login.

+## 💻 Tech Stack

+**JavaScript | HTML | CSS **

+## 📦 Install & Run

 ```
 1. `git clone <repo>`